Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "So are intelligence agencies.
 The only difference is who we expose the truth *to."* Darcy pointed out.

 Ava didn’t argue.
 Instead, she touched her thumb briefly and thoughtfully to her nose.
-"How does building a career in photojournalism help me… prove myself?"
+"How does building a career in photojournalism help me... prove myself?"
 She asked.

 "In a few ways.
 The first is time - you’re now known to have a wealth of classified information in your head, and I’m not just talking about DEEP RELIC.
 The details of Operation EMPTY BELL, and some of the realities of the SOR.
 So long as you don’t leak it-"